 Interactive Mathematics Site Info

-I maintain Interactive Mathematics as an interest.
-It now attracts over 10,000 unique visitors per day and over 1/2 million page views per month.
+IntMath started in 1997, and now attracts over 20,000 unique visitors per day, with over 3/4 million page views per month.

-Thanks for all your positive feedback (see "Testimonials" at right).
+Thanks for all your positive feedback (see "Testimonials" on this page).
 I'm glad Interactive Mathematics has been useful for you.

-Please use the Comments, Questions? form to contact me.
+Please use the Contact Form below to contact me.

 You may only view and print one copy of the contents of Interactive Mathematics for your own personal, non-commercial use.